RainforestPartnersGlobal/rainforestpartnership.org/readme.md

 -    Instagram feed
 -    Footer

-# Feature Requests
+# Changes

-- we need a page to list who our partners are
-- an e-commerce page with all products sold that benefit RP (flash tattoos etc)
-- More info about how we work and bottom-up model
-- About us: Headquartered in Austin, International reach, UN recognized
+- Footer Headquartered in Austin, International reach, UN recognized
 - Explain how we are international, how RP began and how we work now
-- Social icons at top of page
-- Add "About Us" in multiple languages
-- Scrolling banner with up to date, what is going on live and what is being promoted
-- Action steps
-- Quantitative data about how action steps affect enviro/rainforest
-- Different ways to give (eg Amazon Smile where we are registered)

-www.RainforestPartnership.org

-Instagram      Twitter      Facebook

-#Start Head
+#Start Here
 - Landing page (add footer)
 - Project Pages (cleanup)
 - Menu Pages (Wireframes need coding)